SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 • Out of this World Carrot Cake Recipe with Cream Cheese Icing

-How to Make HOmemade Danish Dessert
+STEP-BY-STEP PHOTOS FOR How to Make Homemade Danish Dessert

 step by step collage pictures for making Homemade Danish DessertAdding sliced strawberries into the cooked danish dessertFresh sliced strawberries stirred into the cooled homemade danish dessert.
 It is in a small stainless steel sauce pan and there is a spoon in the pan as well

-Frequently asked questions about making Homemade Danish Dessert:
+Frequently Asked Questions about making Homemade Danish Dessert

 What is Danish Dessert?

-picture of a danish dessert boxDanish Dessert is a fruit-flavored, pudding-like dish.
+picture of a junket danish dessert boxDanish Dessert is a fruit-flavored, pudding-like dish.
 It is often used as a glaze or filling for fruit pies, but it can also be served as a pudding, usually with whipping cream on top.

 Can I use the Kool-Aid Powder that already has sugar in it?
 The kind that comes in a canister?

 That is a good question.
 I have not tried that yet, but honestly, I don’t see why it wouldn’t work.
-If you use the amount suggested for 2 quarts of Kool-aid it should work, just be sure to add the 1/4 cup cornstarch and 2 cups cold water.
+If you use the amount suggested for 2 quarts of Kool-Aid, it should work.
+Just be sure to add the 1/4 cup cornstarch and 2 cups cold water.
 Follow the cooking instructions, and it should turn out perfectly.

-What Kool-aid flavor works best?
+What Kool-Aid flavor works best?

 Why does the water need to be cold?